 Next stop is the metal plant.
-Here, the refined alumina is transformed into aluminium.
+Here, the refined alumina is transformed into aluminum.

-Three different raw materials are needed to make aluminium, aluminium oxide, electricity and carbon.
+Three different raw materials are needed to make aluminum, aluminum oxide, electricity and carbon.

 Electricity is run between a negative cathode and a positive anode, both made of carbon.
 The anode reacts with the oxygen in the alumina and forms CO2.

-The result is liquid aluminium, which can now be tapped from the cells.
+The result is liquid aluminum, which can now be tapped from the cells.

-The liquid aluminium is cast into extrusion ingots, sheet ingots or foundry alloys, all depending on what it will be used for.
+The liquid aluminum is cast into extrusion ingots, sheet ingots or foundry alloys, all depending on what it will be used for.

-In the extrusion process, the aluminium ingot is heated and pressed through a shaped tool called a die.
+In the extrusion process, the aluminum ingot is heated and pressed through a shaped tool called a die.